miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 Grok3 on the other hand runs on Mr. Musk's own private colossal xAI datacenter in Memphis Tennessee, appropriately codenamed Colossus.
-If Elon wants to give you a search that goes on for 20-minutes or 20-hours, hey that's his to give out.
+If Elon wants to give you a search that goes on for 20-minutes or 20-hours, hey that's his to give away.
 There's no Microsoft slap-down on resources allocated to a user-request of a second-tier $20/mo ChatGPT Pro paying customer.
 In fact, it's in Microsoft's interest to cap-off OpenAI resource allocation, while it's in Musk's interest to let Grok3 grok away on your question, grokking every last bit it can grok... all